 Parental Neglect: Pulse was a parental figure to the Gran Pulse fal'Cie and abandoned them long before the game begins.
 His reasons for doing so are unknown.

 Riddle for the Ages: Like Lindzei he disappeared from the people of Gran Pulse.
 Though what his goals are is unknown, his servant Arecia Al-Rashia attempted to open the Door of Souls using special souls.

 The god of the Final Fantasy XIII universe.
 He defeated his mother Mwynn in the past, believing that death was a curse upon the world.
 In order to find the Door of Souls (Etro's Gate) he created of Pulse, Etro and Lindzei.
 He gave both Pulse and Lindzei the purpose of tracking down the Door while he went into Crystal Stasis until the day when the door is opened.
-By the time of Ligtning Returns he has awakened and chosen Lightning as the Savior to guide the souls of humanity to a new world he is creating, a task impossible for him because he cannot perceive the human soul.
+By the time of Lightning Returns he has awakened and chosen Lightning as the Savior to guide the souls of humanity to a new world he is creating, a task impossible for him because he cannot perceive the human soul.

 Bigger Bad: Though he does not awaken until the final game, his actions in the past drive the entire series - particularly his creation of Lindzei, who would go on to destroy Pulse and make the Cocoon fal'cie.

-Cold-Blooded Torture: In order to make Hope an acceptable vessel, he reverts him to his childhood form and tortures him for nearly two centuries.
+Cold-Blooded Torture: In order to make Hope an acceptable vessel, he reverts him to his childhood form and tortures him for 169 years.